 Bachelor of University Studies

-The Bachelor of University Studies degree is a baccalaureate degree program offered through the College of University Studies.
-Each degree is individually tailored to meet the unique needs of a particular student.
+The Bachelor of University Studies degree is a baccalaureate degree program offered through the College of Arts, Humanities and Social Sciences, and is advised through the Advising Resource Center.
+Each degree plan is designed by the student with assistance from an academic advisor and is later approved by a committee composed of campus-wide representation.
+Each plan is individually tailored to meet the unique needs of a particular student.
 On the average, NDSU grants between 35 and 45 such degrees annually.
-Each degree plan is designed by the student with assistance from an academic advisor and is later approved by a committee composed of campus-wide representation.

-The goal of the Bachelor of University Studies degree is to provide a unique, nontraditional major for students whose goals and objectives cannot be met via a traditionally established academic major or minor.
+The goal of the Bachelor of University Studies degree is to provide a unique, nontraditional degree option for students whose goals and objectives cannot be met via a traditionally established academic major.
 The program allows flexibility in designing a degree, allowing students to meet unique personal and career goals.
-This degree is not designed to replace any existing NDSU major, and all students should seek an existing campus major when such a major is available.
-The Bachelor of University Studies degree does not allow a designated major, instead a student will create an area or areas of emphasis that will help him or her attain post-graduation goals.
+Students are encouraged to be intentional about the degree they put together and start early so they have time to put together a thoughtful proposal that allows for a diverse and impactful education.
+The Bachelor of University Studies degree does not include a designated major, instead a student will create an area or areas of emphasis that will help him or her attain post-graduation goals.
 Each area of emphasis must include a minimum of 12 credits of study with at least 6 of those credits being upper division credits.
 In addition to the emphasis area a student may choose to declare an academic minor they feel will strengthen their plan of study.

 Deadlines for degree proposal submission are October 1 for Spring/Summer graduation and February 1 for Fall graduation.
+The proposal should be planned and thoughtful, and should to demonstrate to the Commitee how both a student's academic and career goals would be best met through an individualized degree program.
 A minimum of 15 credit hours must be proposed (left to be taken) after a degree proposal is approved.